luciatorrusio/portal-package/Assets/README.md

 # PORTAL
-by Lucia Torrusio and Rodrigo Rearden
+by Lucia Torrusio tutored by Rodrigo Rearden

 Only objects with Rigidbody component can go through portals.